I&O AI For Emergency Dental Calls

 Cleaner escalation for sensitive calls

-Swelling, trauma, bleeding, fever concern, medication questions, and post-op concerns are routed by rule instead of improvised by voicemail.
+Swelling, trauma, bleeding, fever concern, medication questions, knocked-out-tooth language, and post-op concerns move through approved staff paths instead of improvised voicemail.

 Less front-desk overload

-Staff receive a useful summary with caller details, patient status, timing, and described issue instead of a bare missed number.
+Staff receive caller details, patient status, timing, described issue, photo context, availability, and callback expectations instead of a bare missed number.

 Where the payoff shows up operationally

-- Severe-pain, swelling, broken-tooth, and after-hours calls answered immediately
+- Pain, swelling, trauma, broken-tooth, knocked-out-tooth, post-op, and after-hours calls answered immediately

-- Same-day visit, existing-patient, new-patient, and callback paths separated
+- Same-day slot, existing-patient, new-patient, after-hours, doctor-callback, and emergency-instruction paths separated

-- Recovered urgent visits modeled against real call logs and first-visit value
+- Recovered urgent visits and staff-ready next steps modeled against real call logs and first-visit value

 How the operation changes when the phone stops leaking revenue

-A swelling or severe-pain call hits voicemail while the caller keeps searching.
+A swelling, trauma, or severe-pain call hits voicemail while the caller keeps searching.

-AfterThe call is answered, documented, and routed into same-day, callback, or emergency instructions.
+AfterThe call is answered, documented, and moved into a same-day, callback, or approved emergency-instruction path.

-Staff call back without knowing patient status, timing, symptoms, or whether photos exist.
+Staff call back without knowing patient status, timing, concern language, photos, insurance context, or availability.

 AfterThe summary gives staff the context needed to respond without starting over.